Fagus sylvatica: Uses

+Foods and flavourings

 The nuts are eaten by humans and animals.
 Slightly toxic to humans if eaten in large quantities due to the tannins and alkaloids they contain, the nuts were nonetheless pressed to obtain an oil in 19th-century England that was used for cooking and in lamps.
 They were also ground to make flour, which could be eaten after the tannins were leached out by soaking.

-Primary Product AM 01, a smoke flavouring, is produced from Fagus sylvatica L.
+Additionally, Primary Product AM 01, a smoke flavouring, is produced from F. sylvatica.

 Timber

-The wood of the European beech is used in the manufacture of numerous objects and implements.
+The timber of the European beech is used in the manufacture of numerous objects and implements.
 Its fine and short grain makes it an easy wood to work with, easy to soak, dye, varnish and glue.
 Steaming makes the wood even easier to machine.
-It has an excellent finish and is resistant to compression and splitting and it is stiff when flexed.
+It has an excellent finish and is resistant to compression and splitting, and it is stiff when flexed.
 Milling is sometimes difficult due to cracking.
-The density of the wood is 720 kg per cubic meter.
+The density of the wood is 720 kg per cubic metre.
 It is particularly well suited for minor carpentry, particularly furniture.
 From chairs to parquetry (flooring) and staircases, the European beech can do almost anything other than heavy structural support, so long as it is not left outdoors.
 Its hardness make it ideal for making wooden mallets and workbench tops.
 The wood rots easily if it is not protected by a tar based on a distillate of its own bark (as used in railway sleepers).
 It is better for paper pulp than many other broadleaved trees though is only sometimes used for this, the high cellulose content can also be spun into modal, which is used as a textile akin to cotton.
 The code for its use in Europe is fasy (from FAgus SYlvatica).
 Common beech is also considered one of the best firewoods for fireplaces.

+In culture

+In Gallo-Roman religion, Fagus (Latin for "beech") was a god known from four inscriptions found in the Hautes-Pyrénées.